 Martin Palous is the former Permanent Representative to the United Nations for the Czech Republic serving from 2006 to 2011.
 Prior to serving in the U.N.
 Palous was the Czech Republic Ambassador to the United States.
 As one of the first signers of Charter 77, he was a spokesman for the human rights group.
 Palous has been a vocal supporter of Cuban dissidents and freedom for Cuba.

 Lyndon B. Johnson was the 36th President of the United State.
 He became president following the assassination of President John F. Kennedy.
-Among Johnson’s greatest accomplishment was “The Great Society”, a set of legislation that was targeted to eliminate poverty and racial injustice.
+Among Johnson’s greatest accomplishment was “The Great Society”, a set of legislation that was targeted to eliminate poverty and racial injustice and the voting rights act that worked to improve African American’s access to the polls.
 Fidel Castro threatened to overwhelm the U.S with refugees and attempted to blackmail President Johnson to deny them asylum.
 In response President Johnson in a speech at the Statue of Liberty said “that those who seek refuge here in America will find it."